 - A. Based upon our criteria and assessment of the peer-reviewed literature, positron emission tomography (PET) imaging is considered medically appropriate for the following indications: - 1.
 Prior to consideration of PET imaging for the diagnosis of dementia, ALL of the following criteria are required: - a.
-Date of onset of symptoms with documentation of 6 months of cognitive decline based on a detailed history of memory loss with impairment of day-to-day activities confirmed by family members or others with knowledge of the individual's status.
-AND - b.
-Results of bedside testing and/or neuropsychological testing can be performed when history and bedside mental status examination cannot provide a confident diagnosis (see policy guidelines).
-AND - c.
-Results of any structural imaging (MRI or CT Head) performed.
-AND - d.
-Presumptive causes or etiology/ies of dementia. - i.
-Cannot occur exclusively during bouts of delirium.
-AND - ii.
+Date of onset of symptoms with documentation of six (6) months of cognitive decline based on a detailed history of memory loss with impairment of day-to-day activities confirmed by family members or others with knowledge of the individual's status; - b.
+Results of bedside testing and/or neuropsychological testing can be performed when history and bedside mental status examination cannot provide a confident diagnosis (see policy guidelines); - c.
+Results of any structural imaging (MRI or CT Head) performed; and - d.
+Presumptive causes or etiology/ies of dementia; - i.
+Cannot occur exclusively during bouts of delirium; and - ii.
 Cannot be explained by another mental disorder. - 2.
 FDG Brain PET used to differentiate Alzheimer's disease (AD) from frontotemporal lobe dementia (FTLD) in patients with a recent diagnosis of dementia when ALL of the following are present: - a.
-Patient meets diagnostic criteria for AD and FTLD; AND - b.
-Patient has a documented cognitive decline of at least six (6) months' duration; AND - c.
-Evaluation has ruled out specific alternative neurodegenerative diseases or causative factors; AND - d.
-Cause of clinical symptoms is uncertain; AND - e.
-Results are expected to help clarify the diagnosis between FTLD and AD and help guide future treatment.
+Patient meets diagnostic criteria for AD and FTLD; - b.
+Patient has a documented cognitive decline of at least six (6) months' duration; - c.
+Evaluation has ruled out specific alternative neurodegenerative diseases or causative factors; - d.
+Cause of clinical symptoms is uncertain; and

-- 3. Metabolic (FDG) Brain PET can be used to evaluate individuals suspected of having encephalitis, including autoimmune encephalitis, if diagnosis remains unclear after evaluation with MRI Brain, CSF analysis, and lab testing including serology.
-OR - 4.
-FDG PET for pre-surgical evaluation for the purpose of localization of a focus of refractory seizure activity. - B. Based upon our criteria and assessment of the peer-reviewed literature, PET imaging is considered not medically necessary in the evaluations of individuals with autism spectrum disorders. - C. Based upon our criteria and assessment of the peer-reviewed literature, amyloid- PET brain imaging is considered not medically necessary for stroke evaluation. - D. Based upon our criteria and assessment of the peer-reviewed literature, Amyloid Brain PET imaging to aid in the diagnosis of Alzheimer's disease and in differentiating between Alzheimer's disease and other neurodegenerative/neurologic disorders has not been medically proven and, therefore, is considered not medically necessary. - E. Based upon our criteria and assessment of the peer-reviewed literature, the use of PET scanning for any of the following indications have not been medically proven, and therefore, is considered investigational: - 1.
+- e.
+Results are expected to help clarify the diagnosis between FTLD and AD and help guide future treatment. - 3.
+Metabolic (FDG) Brain PET can be used to evaluate individuals suspected of having encephalitis, including autoimmune encephalitis, if diagnosis remains unclear after evaluation with MRI Brain, CSF analysis, and lab testing including serology. - 4.
+FDG PET for pre-surgical evaluation for the purpose of localization of a focus of refractory seizure activity. - B. Based upon our criteria and assessment of the peer-reviewed literature, PET imaging is considered not medically necessary in the evaluation of individuals with autism spectrum disorders. - C. Based upon our criteria and assessment of the peer-reviewed literature, Amyloid Brain PET imaging is considered not medically necessary for ANY of the following indications: - 1.
+For stroke evaluation; - 2. to aid in the diagnosis of Alzheimer's disease; - 3. to aid in differentiating between Alzheimer's disease and other neurodegenerative/neurologic disorders; - 4. to select or evaluate individuals with mild cognitive impairment or mild dementia due to Alzheimer's disease for amyloid-reducing medications (see policy guidelines for Medicare and Medicaid specific guidance). - D. Based upon our criteria and assessment of the peer-reviewed literature, the use of PET scanning for ANY of the following indications has not been medically proven, and therefore, is considered investigational: - 1.
 Subacute head trauma; - 2.
 Lewy Body Dementia; - 3.
-Movement disorders: - 4.
+Movement disorders; - 4.
 Vasculitis

-V. Musculoskeletal Imaging:
+V. Musculoskeletal Imaging

-A. Based upon our criteria and assessment of the peer-reviewed literature, FDG PET/CT is considered medically appropriate for evaluation of suspected bone infection if MRI or CT is equivocal or cannot be done and when infection is multifocal, or when the infection is associated with orthopedic hardware or chronic bone alterations from trauma or surgery.
+- A. Based upon our criteria and assessment of the peer-reviewed literature, FDG PET/CT is considered medically appropriate for evaluation of suspected bone infection if MRI or CT is equivocal or cannot be done and when infection is multifocal, or when the infection is associated with orthopedic hardware or chronic bone alterations from trauma or surgery. - VI.
+Pelvis Imaging - A. Based upon our criteria and assessment of the peer-reviewed literature, the use of PET studies for impotence/erectile dysfunction have not been medically proven and, therefore, is considered investigational.

-VI.
-Pelvis Imaging:

-A. Based upon our criteria and assessment of the peer-reviewed literature, the use of PET studies for impotence/erectile dysfunction have not been medically proven and, therefore, is considered investigational.

 VII.
-Peripheral Nerve Disorders (PND) imaging:
+Peripheral Nerve Disorders (PND) Imaging